oauthlib/oauthlib/docs/feature_matrix.rst

 Platforms
 ---------

-OAuthLib is mainly developed andtested on 64-bit Linux.
+OAuthLib is mainly developed and tested on 64-bit Linux.
 It works on Unix and Unix-like operating systems (including macOS), as well as Microsoft Windows.